II Entrepreneurship Call 2025

 Technologies for Sustainable Development

-This focus supports the development of technological solutions that accelerate the transition to a sustainable, resilient, low-carbon economy.
-Priority is given to projects addressing key challenges such as energy security, carbon valorization, and waste elimination, aligned with environmental regulations and the Sustainable Development Goals.
+This focus supports the development and application of technological solutions that accelerate the transition toward a sustainable, resilient, and low-carbon economy.
+It also promotes inclusive economic models and equitable access to essential services.
+This includes platforms and tools that enable inclusive entrepreneurship, collaborative economies, and reduced barriers to education and services, contributing to a more just and participatory innovation ecosystem.
+Priority is given to projects addressing key challenges, aligned with environmental regulations and the Sustainable Development Goals.

 Applications: